QuantEcon/lecture-source-jl/rst_files/julia_essentials.rst

 Since global variables are usually a bad idea, we will concentrate on understanding the role of good local scoping practice

-That said, many of the variables in a Jupyter notebook are global, even the whole text could be copied into a function
+That said, global variables are often convenient and easy to use in Jupyter notebooks

 **Warning**

-For/while loops and global variables in Jupyter vs. the REPL
+For/while loops and global variables in Jupyter vs. the REPL:
 * In the current version of Julia, there is a distinction between the use of scope in an interactive Jupyter environment
 * The description here of globals applies to Jupyter notebooks, and may also apply to the REPL and top-level scripts
 * In general, you should be creating functions when working with `.jl` files, and the distinction generally won't apply

-For more information on using globals outside of Jupyter, `see variable scoping documentation <https://docs.julialang.org/en/v1/manual/variables-and-scoping/>`_ , though these rules are likely to change in interactive modes in Julia 1.1
+For more information on using globals outside of Jupyter, `see variable scoping documentation <https://docs.julialang.org/en/v1/manual/variables-and-scoping/>`_, though these rules are likely to change in interactive modes in Julia 1.1

 Functions
 ---------------

 The scope of a variable name determines where it is valid to refer to it, and how clashes between names can occur

-Think of the scope as having a list of all of the name bindings that variables would be relevant, where different scopes could have the same name mean different things
+Think of the scope as a list of all of the name bindings of relevant variables

+Different scopes could contain the same name but be assigned to different things

 An obvious place to start is to notice that functions introduce their own local names

 .. code-block:: julia

     f(x) = x^2  # local `x` in scope

     # x is not bound to anything in this outer scope
     y = 5